dhall-lang/dhall-lang/standard/types.md

   / Kind                         ; Type of types
 ```

-Carefully note that the syntax does not include imports because you cannot infer
+Note that the syntax does not include imports because you cannot infer the type
-the type of a Dhall expression that has unresolved imports.
-In other words,
+of a Dhall expression that has unresolved imports.
+In other words, import
-import resolution is a distinct phase that must precede type checking and type
+resolution is a distinct phase that must precede type checking and type
 inference.
 This document does not cover the semantics of Dhall's import system.

 ## Notation for induction